Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

   <p>Randomly opened mathematical books helped me to polish the <a href="essays/README+/SW_architect-aTake.md">Architect(ure)</a>.
 (Yeap, that essay could be worse.)</p>
 </td></tr></table>

-🔚 🧂 <sub>The portion of truth in the epigraph is the quiet but active "ghostwriting" market.</sub>
+🔚 🧂 <sub>The portion of truth in the epigraph is the quiet but blooming "ghostwriting" market.</sub>